wietze/HijackLibs/docs/CONTRIBUTING.md

    If you're not familiar with this, you can find more information on how to do this via [GitHub Docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 2. **Locate and update the YAML file**
    Locate the `.yml` file under the `/yml` folder and start making changes.
-Make sure you keep adhering to the YAML schema.
+Make sure you keep adhering to the YAML schema[^1].

 3. **Push and check GitHub actions**
    Push your entry to your own fork (see [GitHub Docs](https://docs.github.com/en/get-started/using-git/pushing-commits-to-a-remote-repository)).
 A couple of checks will be performed by GitHub actions, to check if your contribution is passing our quality checks.
-Putting it simply, it is checking if the file you updated is still valid YAML and whether the fields have been populated correctly in the expected format.
+Putting it simply, it is checking if the file you updated is still valid YAML and whether the fields have been populated correctly in the expected format[^1].

    If all is well, you should see a green tick (✔️) next to your commit.
    If a check failed, click the red cross (❌) to get more details on what went wrong.
 Make sure you fix any issues before proceeding to the next step!